-Freedom Mortgage, which is owned and controlled by Mr. Middleman, is directly servicing the Company's portfolio of mortgage servicing rights pursuant to a subservicing agreement entered into on June 10, 2015.
+Freedom Mortgage, which is owned and controlled by Mr. Middleman, is directly servicing approximately half of the Company's portfolio of mortgage servicing rights pursuant to a subservicing agreement entered into on June 10, 2015.
 The agreement has an initial term of three years, expiring on September 1, 2018, and is subject to automatic renewal for additional three year terms unless either party chooses not to renew.
 The agreement may be terminated without cause by either party by giving written notice as specified in the agreement.
 Under that agreement, Freedom Mortgage agrees to service the mortgage loans in accordance with applicable law and the requirements of the applicable agency.
-The Company pays fees for specified services.
-In 2016, the Company paid \$1.4 million for such services.
+The Company pays customary fees to Freedom Mortgage for specified services.
+In 2017, the Company paid \$4.3 million for such services.